 - Visitor Appeal Form – If you are denied visitor approval, you can appeal the decision.
 The appeal form is available online at http://scsdonline.com.
 This form must be filled out completely.
 There is a space for the person denied to clearly explain the circumstances regarding the appeal.
 This form can be turned in at any Stanislaus Jail Facility and will be forwarded to Administration for review.

 - The visitor applicant’s name may be run through ICJIS, CLIPS, and the local court computer system to determine eligibility.

 - Visit request forms are processed by the visitor approval clerk.
 The clerk will review all requests for visitor approval.
 Approval may take up to 24 to 48 hours.
 Special visits can occur prior to visitor approval at the discretion of the shift supervisor or facility commander.

 - Visitor approval forms are retained for future reference and archival purposes.
 Forms are stored electronically on the visitation system.

-- Inmates may only have a total of six (6) approved visitors listed on their visit screen.
+- Inmates may have as many approved visitors, as they wish, listed on their visit screen

 - Due to space constraints, only four (4) visitors per inmate may visit at one time.
 Minor children do not need to be submitted for approval, but do count towards the total approved visitors count.
 Minor children must be accompanied by their parent or legal guardian during visitation.
 The accompanying parent or legal guardian must be an approved visitor and present proof of guardianship if requested to do so by the visit deputy or shift supervisor.